zabloudilaATWIT/securepass/README.md

 - Python 3.7 or higher
 - Git (optional for cloning)
-- Tested on Kali Linux, should work on Linux/macOS/WSL
+- Tested and works on Kali Linux macOS, and Linux

 **DISCLAIMER**